LCOGT/whatsup/README.md

 ### Search

-Accessed from `/search/`.
+Accessed from [/whatsup/search/](https://lco.global/whatsup/search/).
 All visible objects are displayed.

+#### Visibility
+We calculate the visibility of targets in the Whats Up database by filtering only those targets which are within +/- 3.5 hours of the Local Sidereal Time at the specified `site` and `start`.
+We further filter only those targets greater than 30º above the horizon at `start`.

+#### Parameters

 The form/API expects the following querystring parameters:
 * `start` - format must be `YYY-MM-DDTHH:MM:SS` in UTC,